Don't Text and Drive

 Thanks to Evans Toyota of Fort Wayne, the Parkview Trauma Centers have moving billboards for the Don’t Text & Drive trauma prevention campaign.
 In 2010, a Toyota® Scion® began carrying the message to many events in which the trauma centers participate.
 And in 2012, a Toyota Sienna® was equipped for the same mission.
 Evans Toyota provided the vehicles to support Parkview’s efforts to raise awareness of the dangers of texting and driving.

-Community partners for the Don’t Text & Drive campaign have included:
+Don't Text & Drive Gear

 Scion® and Sienna® are registered trademarks of Toyota Motor Corporation.